interplaynetary/free-association/README.md

 Thus far we have principally spoken of free-association between individuals, but what about between organizations, communities, states etc.?

-In the case of states, if they mutually recognized eachother's contributions towards their own self actualization, and surplus flowed bi-directionally, there would be no more need for imports/exports or international-trade.
+In the case of states, if they mutually recognized eachother's contributions towards their own self actualization, and surplus flowed bi-directionally, there would be no more need for imports/exports or international-trade because resources and coordinations flows as surplus from mutual-recognized contributors.

-Internally each state would have a mechanism for collective setting of the proportions of the branches of self-actualization of their community.
+Internally each state/organization would have a mechanism for collective setting of the proportions of the branches of self-actualization of their community.
 For example: Each citizen has an equal share of proportion-setting-power.

-We can also imagine a mechanism by which, citizens could delegate a portion of their proportion-setting-power to another agent, within a particular category.
-So for example delegating 10% of your proportion-setting-power in the category of "environmental protection" to the an ecologist.
+We can also imagine a mechanism by which citizens could delegate a portion of their proportion-setting-power to another agent, within a particular category.
+So for example delegating 10% of your proportion-setting-power in the category of "environmental protection" to an ecologist.

-Such a scenario would have a number of benefits and would make the question of the socialization of land and means of production, easier to answer, but raises other questions.
+Such a scenario would have a number of benefits and would make the question of the socialization of land and means of production easier to answer, but raises other questions.

-"The first act by virtue of which the state really constitutes itself the representative of the whole of society — the taking possession of the means of production in the name of society — this is, at the same time, its last independent act as a state.
-State interference in social relations becomes, in one domain after another, superfluous, and then dies out of itself; the government of persons is replaced by the administration of things, and by the conduct of processes of production.
-The state is not "abolished".
-It dies out."
-(Engels)

 Some of this is being explored in the [resources/leafs.md](resources/leafs.md) file.